 Look back at the relationship with honesty.
 Talk to a trusted friend who you confided in during the relationship.
 They can help you see how happy you were or weren’t.
 [Read: 30 secrets to get over someone you love fast and not give a damn anymore]

 Don’t look at the highlight reel of the relationship.
 Look at the reality and realize that you’re probably better off.
 Sometimes, it’s hard to see that you are only in love with the idea of love itself, and you still idealize your love for this person instead of seeing the actual truth.

 Yes, everything wasn’t awful, but you probably weren’t as happy as you thought.

-#4 Focus on yourself.
-If you want to truly learn how to stop loving someone, take time for yourself.
-Instead of focusing on them or that love you still have, love yourself.
 Do some self-care, whatever that means to you.
 Learn a new skill.
 Work on a project.
 Interview for a new job.
 Take time to better yourself.
 Go to therapy.
 Volunteer.
-Take time to work on you.
+Take time to work on yourself.

 Make plans alone.
 RSVP to a friend’s party by yourself.
 Go to the movies alone.
 Plan things that you are excited about.
 This reminds you that you have a future without this person you still love.

 With time, you will see that that love isn’t necessary for you.